bloom-solutions/lnx-spec/001-lnx-broker/readme.md

 ```

 These "Rate sources" could be configured to talk to Core again if the Core app already has that information.

+# LNX non-technical operation

+Although no longer in the domain of software, LNX requires banking relationships to maintain the operationas in the fiat side.
+If LNX mostly buys Bitcoin from Core because the main use of Bitcoin is for remittances back home, for example, then so that operation does not "run out" of fiat, that Bitcoin must be sold elsewhere, perhaps even abroad, and wire back fiat.

+This is a business unto itself, and is beyond the scope of the LNX project.